-Born November 14, 1957 at Saint Francis Hospital in Cape Girardeau, Missouri
+Born November 14, 1957 on the steps of the Saint Francis Hospital in Cape Girardeau, MO

 Currently living in Republic, Missouri

 stainless steel Artist